Bodies of plane crash victims found in Russia's Far East | Business

 - Russian Federation

-Rescuers have found the bodies of nine victims a day after a plane crash in a remote area in Russia's the Far East, local authorities said.
+Rescuers have found the bodies of 19 victims a day after a plane crash in a remote area in Russia's the Far East, the authorities said.
 An Antonov An-26 carrying 28 people crashed Tuesday near its destination town of Palana in the region of Kamchatka, apparently as it came in for a landing in bad weather.
+The plane was en route from the city of Petropavlovsk-Kamchatsky to Palana on Tuesday morning when it missed a scheduled communication and disappeared from radar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)